If your interest is in all areas of landscaping: design, contracting and construction then this course is for you.

 Jamie has also spent time lecturing at TAFE, a local vocational college, and spent several years hosting a radio show on the local ABC.
 Jamie has written garden features for a local internet magazine and The Gold Coast Bulletin daily newspaper as their garden columnist.
 He served as the Gold Coast selector for the Australian Open Garden Scheme for 5 years, and retains a keen involvement in local horticultural projects.

-These days, however, Jamie has turned his full attention to commercial design.
+After that, Jamie turned his full attention to commercial design.
 "For the past 18 months I have been mainly designing/drafting ACAD residential development landscape plans and childcare centers nationwide for Council submission.
 I now employ several full-time drafters and designers as the demand for our services has increased ten-fold."

 Jamie believes that a lot of his success in the horticulture industry can be attributed to ACS Principal John Mason and past tutor Paul Plant who both encouraged and supported his directions.